 Jim Thompson from existing houses and according to the authentic practice and customs of early constructors, including all prevailing and traditional religious rituals.
 Most houses were at least 200 years old and were dismantled upcountry and subsequently moved to their present location, sometimes from as far as

-Ayutthaya.
-The house also has a beautiful garden and an extensive collection of
+Jim Thompson's House also has a beautiful garden and an extensive collection of artifacts,

 Ban Jim Thompsan.